holistic-ai/holisticai/docs/source/reference/mitigation/index.rst

 The following subpackages are public.

-- ``holisticai.mitigation.bias``: Functions and classes for bias mitigation.
+- ``holisticai.bias.mitigation``: Functions and classes for bias mitigation.

 .. toctree::
    :maxdepth: 2